Försäkringskassan's logo

 What is certificate A1?

-You need to have certificate A1 when you work as an employee or self-employed person in more than one country within the EU/EEA or Switzerland.
-The certificate shows which country's social insurance legislation you are to be covered by.
-It is that country that you can receive compensation from and to that country that social security contributions are paid for you.
+You need to have certificate A1 when you work as an employee or self-employed person in more than one country within the EU/EEA, in Switzerland or in the United Kingdom.
+The certificate shows in which country's social insurance legislation you are to be covered by.
+It is that country that you can receive benefits from and to that country that social security contributions are paid for you.
 You will receive the certificate from the social insurance office in the country whose legislation you are covered by.
 In Sweden it is Försäkringskassan.
 The certificate is valid until the date on the certificate or until the authority withdraws it.

 You or your employer may present the certificate to the relevant institutions of the countries in which you work to demonstrate that social security contributions are not to be paid for you there.

-If you are posted from a country outside the EU/EEA or Switzerland
+If you are posted from a country outside the EU/EEA, Switzerland and the United Kingdom

 Sweden has social security agreements with a number of countries.
 The rules laid out in the agreement differ from country to country.
 The agreements may cover different things, like pension benefits, child allowance, parental benefit or sickness benefit.
 If an agreement applies to your situation, it may affect your right to the benefits included in the contract.